Commercetools: History

-Commercetools was founded by Dirk Hoerig and Denis Werner in 2006.
+commercetools was founded by Dirk Hoerig and Denis Werner in 2006.
 It launched its platform in 2013.
-In 2014, Commercetools was wholly bought by REWE Digital, part of Germany’s REWE Group.
+In 2014, commercetools was wholly bought by REWE Digital, part of Germany’s REWE Group.
 Hoerig is credited with coining the term "headless commerce".

-In 2018, Commercetools announced a $17 million investment to support its international expansion.
+In 2018, commercetools announced a $17 million investment to support its international expansion.
 It expanded into the U.K market in 2019 with the opening of its London office.
-In 2020, Commercetools established a presence in Australia, with a team in Melbourne and a data center in Sydney.
+In 2020, commercetools established a presence in Australia, with a team in Melbourne and a data center in Sydney.

 In 2019, commercetools raised $145 million from venture capital firm Insight Partners.
-Insight Partners' managing directors Richard Wells and Matt Gatto joined Commercetools' board of directors as part of the deal.
-At the same time, Commercetools was spun out by REWE.
+Insight Partners' managing directors Richard Wells and Matt Gatto joined commercetools' board of directors as part of the deal.
+At the same time, commercetools was spun out by REWE.
 REWE remains a significant shareholder.

 In January 2021, commercetools partnered with car manufacturer Volkswagen Group to use the platform for its group brands, including Volkswagen, Bentley, Porsche and Audi.

-In May 2021, REWE group announced additional investment into Commercetools to fund growth into the Chinese market.
+In May 2021, REWE group announced additional investment into commercetools to fund growth into the Chinese market.

 In September 2021, commercetools raised $140m in its series C round, led by venture capital firm Accel, valuing the company at $1.9 billion.

 In November 2021, commercetools acquired Frontastic for an undisclosed amount.

-In 2022, commercetools was named leader in Digital Commerce by the technological research and consulting firm Gartner together with SAP, Adobe Inc., and Salesforce, as well as named leader in the Forrester Wave™ B2B Commerce Solutions, Q2 2022, by Forrester Research a research and advisory company, together with Oracle Corporation and Salesforce.
+In July 2024, Founder and CEO Dirk Hoerig stepped down as CEO and Andrew Burton was named as the new CEO.